blindnet-io/product-management/specifications/Privateform-FRD.md

 Forms are sent in the following workflow:
 * Step 1: The Interface uses blindnet to encrypt the Metadata
-* Step 2: The Interface uses blindnet to encrypt Medical data
+* Step 2: The Interface uses blindnet to encrypt data
-* Step 3: The Interface uploads the encrypted Medical data and the encrypted Metadata to the Server (FR-BE07)
+* Step 3: The Interface uploads the encrypted data and the encrypted Metadata to the Server (FR-BE07)

 The Form page must work on mobile browsers.

-_**FR-BE07.** The Server must be able to accept encrypted Medical data._
+_**FR-BE07.** The Server must be able to accept encrypted data._

-The Server accepts the Medical data in a request containing:
+The Server accepts the data in a request containing:
 * Data Consumer id
 * medical data id
 * encrypted medical data